 Rotate around target (x,y,z)—Inner ring

-The camera remains stationary but is able to look in all directions.
-This is the same behavior as using the B key shortcut with the Explore tool .
+The camera remains stationary but can look in all directions.
+This is the same behavior as using the B keyboard shortcut with the Explore tool .
 When using the free look around, the other rings and north indicator update at the same time to keep the view direction current.

 By default, the navigator is hidden from 2D views and shown in its heading state in 3D views.
-You can set your navigation preferences for new maps or scenes when they open, whether you want the navigator to show or not, in which mode, and if you prefer it at a different scale.
+You can set your navigation preferences for new maps or scenes when they open, whether or not you want the navigator to show, in which mode, and if you prefer it at a different scale.

-- Click the Project tab and click the Options tab.
+- Click the Project tab and click Options.